thewchan/uxf/README.md

 Note that a UXF file _must_ contain a single list, map, or table, even if it is empty.

-An `IMPORT_FILE` may be a filename which does _not_ contain a `.` (i.e.,
-doesn't have a file suffix), in which case it is a “system” UXF provided by the UXF processor itself.
+An `IMPORT_FILE` may be a filename which does _not_  have a file suffix, in which case it is assumed to be a “system” UXF provided by the UXF processor itself.
 (Currently there are just two system UXFs, `complex` and `fraction`.)
-Or it may be a filename with a relative or absolute path (or no path and taken to be in the same folder as the `.uxf` file that refers to it) or in a folder in the `UXF_PATH`.
+Or it may be a filename with an absolute or relative path.
+In the latter case the import is searched for in the importing `.uxf` file's folder, or the currend folder, or a folder in the `UXF_PATH` until it is found—or not).
 Or it may be a URL referring to an external UXF file.
-For non-system files a suffixe is required, but any suffix is acceptable (e.g., `.uxf`, `.uxt`, `.mysuffix`).
+For non-system files a suffix is required, but any suffix is acceptable (e.g., `.uxf`, `.uxt`, `.uxi`, `.mysuffix`).

 To indicate any type valid for the context, simply omit the type name.